AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 #### 📌

-1
-2 The keyword class does not imply that the substituting argument should be a class type.
-It could be any accessible type.
-3 Template template parameters do not denote types either; however, they are distinct from nontype parameters.
-This oddity is historical: Template template parameters were added to the language after type parameters and nontype parameters.
-4 At the time of this writing, only “pointer to object” and “pointer to function” types are permitted, which excludes types like void*.
-However, all compilers appear to accept void* also.
-5 See Appendix B for a discussion of value categories such as rvalues and lvalues.
 6 Template arguments for subsequent template parameters can still be determined by template argument deduction; see Chapter 15.
 7 However, a constructor template can be a default constructor.